Potapy Emelianov: Conversion to Catholicism

 St. Catherine's Roman Catholic Church on Nevsky Prospect, St. Petersburg.

-As a gifted and persuasive preacher, Fr.
+As a preacher, Fr.
 Potapy told his parishioners about the lives of the Roman Pontiffs, including Leo and Gregory the Great, who are also venerated as Saints in the Russian Orthodox Church.

 By 1918, Fr.
 Potapy Emelianov had become convinced that true Orthodoxy could not be had except through Communion with the Holy See and had convinced the majority of his parishioners of the same belief.

 Seeking to be formally received, Fr.
 Potapy travelled to Lugansk and met with Fr.
 Mikhail Yagulov, an ethnic Georgian and pastor of the only Roman Catholic parish in the city.
 Fr.
 Yagulov received Fr.
 Potapy cordially and urged him to submit his request to Fr.
 Anton Kwiatkowski, the Regional Dean of Kharkov.

 It was in Kharkov that Fr.
 Potapy learned that, after the 1917 February Revolution, Metropolitan Andrei Sheptytsky had formed an Exarchate for Russian Rite Catholics, and assigned Fr.
 Leonid Feodorov as the Exarch.

 After a month long journey that involved crossing between German and Bolshevik lines, Fr.
 Potapy Emelianov arrived in Petrograd and met with the Exarch, Leonid Feodorov, whom he found living in the Rectory of St. Catherine's Roman Catholic Church on Nevsky Prospect.
 After questioning him closely over several days and making several recommendations, on June 29, 1918, Exarch Feodorov received Fr.
 Emelianov's Profession of Faith inside St. Catherine's, after which the latter joined him in offering the Byzantine Rite Divine Liturgy.

 Before Fr.
 Potapy returned to Boganovka, Exarch Feodorov informed him that Ukraine had been excluded from the Russian Catholic Exarchate and that his parish was therefore subject to Metropolitan Andrey Sheptytsky.
 Exarch Feodorov promised, however, to soon send Fr.
 Gleb Verkhovsky to visit Bogdanovka in his name.

 Fr.
 Potapy later wrote, "When I returned to the parish with the Catholic blessing of the Exarch, and with his commission and message, and read it aloud after a sung Moleben, the spiritual joy and the tears knew no bounds, because the message was filled with the warmest fatherly love and exhortation."

 When asked many years later why he had become a Catholic, Fr.
 Potapy responded, "The basic principle of my soul is not to oppose itself to the truth."